wazuh/wazuh-documentation/source/user-manual/reference/centralized-configuration.rst

 The agent will store the shared files in ``/var/ossec/etc/shared``, not in a group folder.

 Below are the files that would be found in this folder on an agent assigned to the **debian** group.
-Notice that these files are pushed to the agent from the manager's ``/var/ossec/etc/shared/debian`` folder.
+Notice that these files are pushed to the agent from the manager ``/var/ossec/etc/shared/debian`` folder.

 +-----------------------------------------------------+-----------------------------------------------------+
 | **Manager**                                         | **Agent (Group: 'debian')**                         |